11 Big Dog Breeds That Deserve Lots of Love

 Genuinely beautiful, the Weimaraner is an athletic, graceful, elegant dog with captivating amber or blue-grey eyes.
 Easy to care for and groom, the Weimaraner needs a healthy amount of exercise and would much rather take part in an agility or flyball competition than spend endless days on the couch.
 For people with active lifestyles or large yards to roam, these dogs are excellent choices.

 This is it.
 The biggest of the big.
 The strongest of the strong.
 The alpha and omega of “huge dog.”
 A fully grown male mastiff will stand somewhere between 2 1/2 and 3 feet tall and tip the scales right around 230 pounds.
 Incredibly strong and, well, massive, they’re tireless workers and imposing watch dogs.
-They’re also blessed with some of the softest, most loveable faces you’ve ever seen and are well-known for their affable, easygoing personalities.
+They’re also blessed with some of the softest, most lovable faces you’ve ever seen and are well-known for their affable, easygoing personalities.
 Very visual communicators, mastiffs thrive on eye contact and direct instruction and have shown themselves to be highly trainable—a big plus for a dog this huge!